DavideTisi/data_analysis_for_QEHeat/README.md

 # WaterSimulationLenght

-Notebook with an analisys of the dependence of kappa as function a the lenght of the simulation
+Notebook with an analisys of the dependence of kappa as function a the lenght of the simulations, given as supplementary material for the paper:

+Aris Marcolongo, Riccardo Bertossa, Davide Tisi and Stefano Baroni, "QEHeat: An open-source energy flux calculator for the computation of heat-transport coefficients from first principles", arXiv:2104.06383

 to install thermocepstrum/Sportran https://github.com/lorisercole/thermocepstrum/tree/master clone the directory from https://github.com/lorisercole/thermocepstrum.git